symfony/symfony-docs/book/templating.rst

 Debugging
 ---------

+.. versionadded:: 2.0.9
+    This feature is available as of Twig ``1.5.x``, which was first shipped with Symfony 2.0.9.

-When using PHP and the templating engine you can use ``var_dump()`` if you need to quickly find the value of a variable passed to the template.
+When using PHP, you can use ``var_dump()`` if you need to quickly find the value of a variable passed.
+This is useful, for example, inside your controller.
 The same can be achieved when using Twig by using the debug extension.
 This needs to be enabled in the config:

 .. configuration-block::